www.schorsch.com

 Sampling modes:

-These settings (the lower right boxed column in the dialog box) let you specify the way the geometrical information will be converted.
+The settings in the lower right frame let you specify the way the geometry will be converted.

 Assign materials by:

-Select the sorting method here out of the following.
+Select the sorting method out of the following.

 Color

-The Autocad color number as visible on the screen.
+The Autocad/Intellicad color number as visible on the screen.
 This is the default and will help you when you organize your drawing "visually".

 Layer